On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Evaluation

-Those three assignments translate into different patterns in how close to each others deadlines are, as well as how they are spread across the full dynamic range, \eg with some scenarios grouping a number of deadlines within a sub-range.
+Those three types of spreads translate into different groupings of deadlines, which affect the relative numbers of deadlines in close proximity to each others.

-Each of the above eight deadline assignments is then used to perform a total of~$1,000$ experiments, where an experiment consists of randomly selecting a ``flow's'' traffic envelope for each of the ten deadlines.
-Note that what we denote by a flow in practice maps to the aggregate of all individual flows assigned to the corresponding deadline class (individual flow envelopes simply add up).
-Specifically, ten (aggregate) flow burst sizes $b_1$ to $b_{10}$ are drawn independently from $U(1,10)$, and ten (aggregate) rates $r_1$ to $r_{10}$ are drawn independently from $U\left(0, \sum_{i = 1}^{10} b_i\right)$.
-The upper bound $\sum_{i = 1}^{10} b_i$ of the rate range corresponds to a rate value beyond which even a fifo scheduler without reshaping always performs as well as the optimal solution\footnote{This happens when the sum of the rates is large enough to alone clear the aggregate burst before the smallest deadline.}, so that there are then no differences across mechanisms.
+Each of the above eight groupings is used across $1,000$ experiments, where an experiment consists of randomly selecting a ``flow's'' traffic profile for each of the ten deadline classes.
+Note that what we denote by a flow, in practice maps to the aggregate of all individual flows assigned to the corresponding deadline class (individual flow profiles add up).
+Flow profiles are generated by independently drawing ten (aggregate) flow burst sizes $b_1$ to $b_{10}$ from $U(1,10)$, and ten (aggregate) rates $r_1$ to $r_{10}$ from $U(0, r_{\max})$.
+The upper bound $r_{\max}$ corresponds to a rate value beyond which a fifo scheduler always performs as well as the optimal solution even without reprofiling\footnote{This happens when the sum of the rates is large enough to alone clear the aggregate burst before the smallest deadline, \ie $10r_{\max}=\frac{\sum_{i = 1}^{10} b_i}{0.1}$.}.

+The primary purpose of those synthetic experiments is to allow a systematic exploration of the performance of the different schemes across a broad range of configurations.
+The results can then be used to assess the expected performance of each scheme for individual configurations of practical interest.

-The results of the experiments are summarized in Table~\ref{table:cmp_sc}, which gives the mean, standard deviation, and the mean's $95\%$ confidence interval for the relative savings in required link bandwidth, first from using dynamic priority over static priority + shaping, followed by fifo + shaping, and then between static priority + shaping and fifo + shaping.
+The results of the experiments are summarized in Table~\ref{table:cmp_sc}, which gives the mean, standard deviation, and the mean's $95\%$ confidence interval for the \emph{relative savings} in link bandwidth, first for edf over static priority with reprofiling, followed by edf over fifo with reprofiling, and then static priority over fifo both with reprofiling.
+As mentioned, bandwidth values are computed numerically for each configuration using results from the previously derived propositions.

-The first conclusion from the data in Table~\ref{table:cmp_sc} is that while a dynamic priority scheduler affords some benefits, they are on average smaller than the maximum values that Section~\ref{sec:perf_2flow} indicated as possible.
-In particular, average improvements over static priority with reshaping were often around $1\%$ and did not exceed slightly more than $6\%$ across all configurations.
-Those values were a little higher when considering fifo with reshaping, where they reached $12\%$, but those again remain significantly less than the worst case scenarios of Section~\ref{sec:perf_2flow}.
+The first conclusion one can draw from Table~\ref{table:cmp_sc} is that while an edf scheduler affords some benefits, they are on average smaller than the maximum values of Section~\ref{sec:perf_2flow}.
+Average improvements over static priority with reprofiling hover around $1\%$ and did not exceed about $6\%$.
+Improvements are a little higher when considering fifo with reprofiling, where they reach $12\%$, but those values are still significantly less than the worst case scenarios of Section~\ref{sec:perf_2flow}.